Whether growing from within or recruiting targeted industry firms, Utah continues to lead the nation with its business-friendly environment.

 Incentives are offered as tax credit rebates or grants.
 They are disbursed only after the company has met contractual performance benchmarks such as job creation and payment of new state taxes.

 The EDTIF tax credit is a post-performance, refundable tax credit rebate for up to 30% of new state revenues (sales, corporate, and withholding taxes paid to the state) over the life of the project (typically 5-10 years).
 The incentive is available to Utah companies and others seeking to relocate or expand operations to Utah.

 A post-performance grant for the creation of high-paying jobs in the state.

-During the 2016 general session, the Utah State Legislature made changes to Technology and Life Science Economic Development Act giving the Governor’s Office of Economic Development (GOED) authority to issue tax credits to qualifying life science and technology investors.
-Eligible investors may submit applications to GOED for tax credits drawn from $300,000 of funds expressly set aside by the legislature.
+During the 2016 general session, the Utah State Legislature made changes to Technology and Life Science Economic Development Act giving the Governor’s Office of Economic Opportunity (Go Utah) authority to issue tax credits to qualifying life science and technology investors.
+Eligible investors may submit applications to Go Utah for tax credits drawn from $300,000 of funds expressly set aside by the legislature.

 The office will initiate an analysis of the feasibility, efficiency, rate of return, and other aspects of the proposed Housing and Transit Reinvestment Zone.

 Municipalities or public transit counties approved for the Reinvestment Zone receive certain tax advantages based on their proposal’s merits.

 Interested municipalities or public transit counties should contact the office for additional information and submit Reinvestment Zone proposals to firstname.lastname@example.org.

 Data are from the office’s 2021 Annual Report.
 Data are accrual-based and represent completed assessments of new statue revenue, employee metrics, and tax credits for the calendar year issued.